Role: Individual university project | Platform: PC | Genre: 2D side-scrolling shooter | Engine: Custom| 2008

 Big Tidy Up

-It was entered into the 2010 Game Republic Student Show Case and received the following awards:
+The game was entered into the 2010 Game Republic Student Show Case and received the following awards:

 1st place for the Sumo Digital award for Game technology